bkturner1220/Portfolio-Unit2-HW/README.md

 The index.html and readme files are in the root folder, alongside the screenshot included in the readme.

-The assets folder contains the CSS and JavaScript files, all images and icons used, in their respective folders.
+The assets folder contains the CSS files and all images and icons used are in their respective folders.

-## Customization Guide
+## Additional Information

 The various sections in the HTML and CSS are well commented.